lordmilko/PrtgAPI/README.md

 Get-Probe | Get-NotificationTrigger -Type Volume | Edit-NotificationTriggerProperty OnNotificationAction $action
 ```

-For advanced scenarios requiring one or more properties be manipulated, the `Add-NotificationTrigger` and `Set-NotificationTrigger` cmdlets should be used.
-In order to add or edit a notification trigger, a `TriggerParameters` object must first be constructed, using the `New-NotificationTriggerParameter` cmdlet. `New-NotificationTriggerParameter` has a number of parameter sets depending on the operation you are trying to perform.
+For advanced scenarios requiring multiple properties be manipulated, the `Add-NotificationTrigger` and `Set-NotificationTrigger` cmdlets should be used.
+In order to add or edit a notification trigger, a `TriggerParameters` object must first be constructed using the `New-NotificationTriggerParameter` cmdlet. `New-NotificationTriggerParameter` has a number of parameter sets depending on the operation you are trying to perform.

 The easiest way to create a new `TriggerParameters` object is to pipe in an existing notification trigger.
-This will pre-populate all properties of the object with the properties of the existing notification trigger.
+This will pre-populate all properties of the object with the properties of the existing trigger.
 This provides an excellent means of deploying or even moving triggers across a variety of PRTG Objects.

 ```powershell
 # Migrate notification triggers defined on a probe to individual sensors